Showing posts with label roses. Show all posts

 The boys and I enjoyed the day with my husband while he took care of business.

-Wednesday we had business in town, and we took the boys to the Blue door where Nevada picked out a pair of shoes, and a necklace.
+we had business in town, and we took the boys to the Blue Door, where Nevada picked out a pair of shoes and a necklace.

 Montana picked out a necklace, wristband, and hat.

-We went to Rosie's Mexican Cantina Restaurant for lunch, the boys said they have never eaten at Rosie's
+We went to Rosie's Mexican Cantina Restaurant for lunch, and the boys said they had never eaten at Rosie's

-The boys and I shared a lunch chicken fajita which is served with three homemade flour tortillas, sautéed peppers, onions, Pico de Gallo, sour cream, cheese, Mexican garlic butter, Mexican rice, charro beans, and guacamole.
+The boys and I shared a lunch of chicken fajitas, served with three homemade flour tortillas, sautéed peppers, onions, Pico de Gallo, sour cream, cheese, Mexican garlic butter, Mexican rice, charro beans, and guacamole.

 We finished the meal with a commentary bowl of vanilla ice cream.